Create a Personal Seal, Hand-finished by an Artisan at a Longstanding Kamakura Shop [ Basic Plan ]

 After choosing your material, the next step is the stamp design.
 Tsukino walks you through the traditional typefaces used in personal seals, as well as how the three different writing systems of kanji, hiragana, and katakana are used.
 Tensho style calligraphy is the most traditional, and is featured on Japanese yen notes.
 Reisho is commonly featured in stone engravings at temples and shrines, and the brushwork-like gyosho is also popular.
 Get a glimpse also of the traditional practice of fortune telling through the written strokes in a name and how it factors into choosing an auspicious personal typeface.

 Choose how to render your name in Japanese script on your personal seal with Tsukino’s thoughtful guidance.
 Typically, those with names from countries which do not use kanji are advised to use the katakana script, which can be registered officially as a personal seal in Japan.
-Those with names already in kanji can also opt to use kanji.
-Seals registered with one’s local government office are used in Japan for major binding agreements, such as when purchasing a home or starting a company.
+Those with names already in kanji can also opt to use kanji, or opt for the Ateji method, where characters are carefully selected to phonetically match the name while conveying positive, auspicious meanings.

 A Unique Personal Seal, A Lifelong Partnership